 Endocrine system:

-Your pancreas secretes hormones, including the blood sugar-regulating hormones: insulin (to lower blood glucose when levels get too high) and glucagon (to increase blood glucose when levels get too low), help regulate and balance your blood sugar levels.
-Balanced blood glucose levels are critical to healthy function of your brain, nervous system, liver, kidneys and cardiovascular system.
+Your pancreas secretes hormones, including the blood sugar-regulating hormones: insulin (to lower blood glucose when levels get too high) and glucagon (to increase blood glucose when levels get too low), which help regulate and balance your blood sugar levels.
+Balanced blood glucose levels are critical to the healthy function of your brain, nervous system, liver, kidneys, and cardiovascular system.

 Exocrine system: